 As the cloud has come into its own and been widely adopted at enterprises around the globe, many organizations have started seeking services from a multitude of cloud providers to meet diverse application requirements and data needs across different business units.
-Multi-cloud approaches have become incredibly popular in recent years and many point to it as the future of cloud computing.
+Multi-cloud has become incredibly popular in recent years and many point to it as the future of cloud computing.

 There are a variety of factors fueling the drive to seek out multiple cloud solutions.
 These include everything from geographical concerns to outage worries.
-All are good reasons for pursuing a multi-cloud approach, which offers the following benefits:
+All are good reasons for pursuing a multi-cloud environment, which offers the following benefits:

-1. Eliminates single points of failure
+1. Multi-cloud adoption eliminates single points of failure

 Using cloud services from multiple providers with different offerings means you eliminate the risk of a single point of failure.
 Using multi-cloud is your insurance policy against anything from a weather-related natural disaster that disrupts business operations to a major loss of data.
 If one cloud point goes down, you can rely on another cloud as your backup while you attend to the outage.